weweb-assets/ww-openstreetmap-leaflet/AI.md

 - Provider configuration is required for some tile providers
 - The component is fully responsive and will adjust to container size changes
 - For large datasets, consider loading data incrementally or using clustering techniques

+## Critical Reminders

+- **Always include all required properties** even if you don't need them (set them to `false` or appropriate default values).
+Include them in the mapped data if necessary
+- **Verify all field mappings** when using dynamic data binding - ensure that if an element (markers, circles, polygons, etc.) is defined, ALL required field mappings must be present and ALL corresponding data must exist in the bound variable.
+Missing mappings or data will cause elements to fail to render properly.